zeroluck/docs/sources/how-to/lock-user.md

 userService.updateUser(find_user_by_uid)
 ```

-The users can be activated again by clicking on the update button in oxTrust.
+**Note:** The users can be activated again by clicking on the update button in oxTrust.